-The program supports the creation, production and presentation of art work; professional development; and community arts engagement initiatives that benefit communities in northern Ontario.
+The program supports the creation, production and presentation of artwork; professional development; and community arts engagement initiatives that benefit communities in northern Ontario.
 The program has four categories:

 - New works: to help cover the costs of creation and production of new works in all artistic disciplines